 Recipe adapted from Razi Livnat, Shanti House Cookbook

-- 2.5lbs Chicken Breasts, sliced thin and pounded (see note)
+- 2.5lbs Chicken Breast Filets, sliced thin and pounded (see note)

 - 2 eggs